adventuregamestudio/ags-manual/README.md

 \#\# Heading | Single entry: 'Heading'
 \#\#\# Sub-heading | Paired entry: 'Heading' <-> 'Sub-heading'

-Using \#\#\# without a preceeding \#\# on the page will generate a warning and be ignored by Sphinx, so it won't appear in the index.
 To create an H2 style heading without an index entry, use the alternate H2 markup:

     Heading
     -------

-H1 headings are not checked, effectively reserving their use for primary document titles.
+H1 headings are not checked, effectively reserving their use for the primary title on the contents page.

 ## Checking wiki links